jinwoov/CF-DataStructureAlgorithm/challenges/InsertionSort/README.md

 - 1.3 - Unit testing implemented and passed.
 - 1.2 - Repository error, recreated the methods and added the refactored the MergedLists method to a new class.
 - 1.1 - Created `MergedLists` and works in application.
-- 1.0 - Created a repository and copied classes from Link list.
+- 1.0 - Created a repository and initialized repository.